fondationmerieux/labbook_connect/README.md

 Each analyzer plugin is available in its own repository.

-For convenience, this repository contains a prebuilt version of LabBook Connect in `bin/labbook_connect.jar` and a plugin (AnalyzerDemo) in binary form in `resource/connect/analyzer/plugin/AnalyzerDemo.jar`.
+For convenience, this repository contains a prebuilt version of LabBook Connect in `bin/labbook_connect.jar`.
-This allows you to build a container without installing the development environment and building a plugin.

 For more information about plugins in general and the AnalyzerDemo plugin in particular please refer to the [AnalyzerDemo plugin repository](https://github.com/fondationmerieux/labbook_connect_plugin_demo).